-The decoration hit a snag when funds for the marble ran out halfway through.
-Bentley was forced to continue the upper-half in bare brick.
+The decoration seems complete but a close inspection will reveal that is actually unfinished.
+Funds for the marble ran out halfway through and Bentley was forced to continue the upper-half in bare brick.

-Most Londoners are unaware of the secret that awaits them at the summit… the cross at the top is said to contain a relic of the ‘True Cross’ – a piece removed from Christ’s own crucifix.
+Most Londoners are totally unaware of the secret that sits at the top of the bell tower: the cross is said to contain a relic from the ‘True Cross’ – a piece of wood removed from Christ’s own crucifix.